yixuy/1724Project/README.md

   - 200 OK: Returns the room details.
   - 404 Not Found: If the room does not exist.

-## Reproducibility Guide

-Please run those commands in the terminal as the order below using MacOs, and please make sure you have installed all the dependencies before running the commands.
-Meanwhile, the port 5050, 8080, and 5000 should be available for the application to run.

----

-### Backend

-#### Before running the backend

-- install before running the database
-`brew install surrealdb/tap/surreal`
-- install before running the backend
-`cargo install cargo-watch`

-#### Run the database in the terminal

-1. `cd server`
-2. `surreal start --log info --user root --pass root --bind 127.0.0.1:5050 file://mydatabase.db`

-#### Run the backend in the terminal

-1. `cd server`
-2. `cargo watch -x run` or `cargo run`

----

-### Frontend

-#### Before running the frontend

-- install before running the frontend

-1. `rustup target add wasm32-unknown-unknown`
-2. `cargo install --locked trunk`

-#### Run the frontend

-1. `cd client`
-2. `trunk serve --open`

----

 ## Contributions
 <table class="tg">